-- Proposal No. 1: For the election of directors, the three nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - Proposal No. 2: Ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2015, must receive "For" votes from the holders of a majority of shares present in person or by proxy and entitled to vote.
+- Proposal No. 1: For the election of directors, the two nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
+Only votes "For" or "Withheld" will affect the outcome. - Proposal No. 2: Ratification of the selection by the Audit Committee of the Board of Directors of OUM & Co.
+LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2016, must receive "For" votes from the holders of a majority of shares present in person or by proxy and entitled to vote.
+If you "Abstain" from voting, it will have the same effect as an "Against" vote. - Proposal 3: The advisory approval of the compensation of our named executive officers must receive "For" votes from the holders of a majority of the shares present in person or by proxy and entitled to vote at the annual meeting in order to be approved, although such vote will not be binding on us.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
+Broker non-votes will not be counted as votes cast and will have no effect.